JeanMarcGaller/agentic_ai_evaluation/README.md

 - 🪞 **Self-reflective answering**, where agents critique and iteratively refine their responses
 - ⚖️ **LLM-as-a-judge** evaluating answers based on helpfulness, relevance, coherence, and conciseness
 - 🤝 **Pairwise comparison** to determine which answer is better overall
+- 📈 **LangSmith tracing** for transparent run-level debugging and rich execution analytics

 ---